awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 ## Creating asymmetric CMKs<a name="create-asymmetric-cmk"></a>

 You can create [asymmetric CMKs](symm-asymm-concepts.md#asymmetric-cmks) in the AWS Management Console or by using the AWS KMS API\.
 An asymmetric CMK represents a public and private key pair that can be used for encryption or signing\.
+The private key remains within AWS KMS\.
+To download the public key for use outside of AWS KMS, see [Downloading public keys](download-public-key.md)\.

-If you are creating a CMK to encrypt data that you store or manage in an AWS service, use a symmetric CMK\.
-AWS services that integrate with AWS KMS do not support asymmetric CMKs\.
+When creating a CMK to encrypt data in an AWS service, [create a symmetric CMK](#create-symmetric-cmk)\.
+AWS services do not support asymmetric CMKs for encryption\.
 For help deciding whether to create a symmetric or asymmetric CMK, see [How to Choose Your CMK Configuration](symm-asymm-choose.md)\.

 ### Creating asymmetric CMKs \(console\)<a name="create-asymmetric-cmks-console"></a>